primexnev/gencg/Project.md

         }
       }

-      // --- PEOPLE ON THE BEACH (couple watching the sunset) --- let peopleColor = color(40, 25, 35);
+      // --- PEOPLE ON THE BEACH (Which is a failiure in my project) --- let peopleColor = color(40, 25, 35);
       if (cy > baseShoreY) {
         // Man